noissefnoc/pixela-client-go/README.md

 * `COLOR` : `shibafu`, `momiji`, `sora`, `ichou`, `ajisai` or `kuro`
 * `TIMEZONE` : default is `UTC`

+And then you can see graph page.

+If your username is `foo` and graph name is `bar` then graph page url will be `https://pixe.la/v1/users/foo/graphs/bar`.

 ### Record quantity to graph